KCCG/genomics-r-intro/_episodes/XX-knitr-markdown.md

 ## Basic components of R Markdown

-The initial chunk of text contains instructions for R: you give the thing a title, author, and date, and tell it that you're going to want to produce html output (in other words, a web page).
+The initial header chunk of text contains instructions for R: you give the thing a title, author, and date, and tell it that you're going to want to produce html output (in other words, a web page).